Italian Studies

 HTBA

-ITAL 9999a, Preparing for Doctoral Exams and Prospectus Writing Serena Bassi
+ITAL 9999a, Preparing for Doctoral Exams and Prospectus Writing Jane Tylus

 The aim of this seminar is to give third-year students the opportunity to work together on the three projects that will occupy them throughout Year 3: the oral comprehensive exam (for early November), the written exam on the three topics lists (for March–April), and the writing of the prospectus, to be defended in September of Year 4.
 Weekly meetings are run and coordinated by a faculty member in Italian, generally the graduate adviser.
 Each week of the first nine weeks is devoted to a specific topic on the comprehensive lists requested by the students themselves.
 Students are in conversation with each other, with the presiding faculty member, and with an additional guest lecturer who is an expert in the areas under discussion.
 Following the ninth week, there is a dry run of the oral exam.
 The remaining four weeks are devoted to discussing the composition of the topics lists and to the writing of the prospectus.
 Informal meetings may continue through the spring to discuss these issues as well.
 Prerequisite: completion of all other graduate course work (15 credits).